Operator NotesPersonal Ai AgentAi Operating System

 For a personal agent, those gates should be conservative.
 The agent may research, compare, summarize, draft, and recommend.
 The human approves sending, applying, publishing, spending, deleting, pushing code, or changing production systems.

 That boundary is not bureaucracy.
-It is what makes the agent easier to use.
+It is what makes the agent easier to trust.

-Use this checklist for any recurring personal-agent loop: roles, deals, writing ideas, learning projects, family logistics, health-admin tasks, travel options, or content opportunities.
+Use this for any recurring loop: roles, deals, writing ideas, learning projects, family logistics, health-admin tasks, travel options, or content opportunities.

 markdown